HLXEasy/docker-kaspad/README.md

 Login Succeeded
 ```

-To push to a remote registry you need to use optione `-r` and `-a` with your DockerHub account name.
+To push to a remote registry you need to use options `-r` and `-a` with your DockerHub account name.
 Example:

 ```bash
 ❯ ./buildImages.sh -r -a hlxeasy